IMQS/uberlog/README.md

 uberlog is designed to be a regular human readable logging system, which implies a certain frequency of messages.
-If we say that messages are on average 200 bytes long, and we pick a ring buffer size of 1024 KB, then we see from the above table that we can sustain about 750,000 messages per second.
-Such a high volume of log messages would quickly saturate typical log indexing systems, or third party logging aggregators, so we're at 700k msg/s, we're far into the "good enough" performance territory.
+If we say that messages are on average 200 bytes long, and we pick a ring buffer size of 1024 KB, then we see from the above table that we can sustain about 1.8 million messages per second.
+Such a high volume of log messages would quickly saturate typical log indexing systems, or third party logging aggregators, so at 1.8M msg/s, we're far into the "good enough" performance territory.
 What's perhaps more pertinent is the burst rate.
 When the log slave writer sees no incoming messages, it gradually raises it's sleep time, from 1 ms, up to 1000 ms.